sdntgnsh/adobe-a1-submission/README.md

 To build the Docker image, navigate to the root of this repository and run:

-ocker build --platform linux/amd64 -t mysolutionname:somerandomidentifier .
+docker build --platform linux/amd64 -t mysolutionname:somerandomidentifier .

 ### Run Command